• Patients Who May Benefit From Physician Anesthesiology Services

 🛡️ Safety

-• Your airway will be secured and your vital signs continuously monitored.
+• Your airway will always be secured (other dental anesthesia providers may not secure your airway) and your vital signs continuously monitored.

-• Any changes or concerns during your procedure will be addressed immediately with the appropriate interventions.
+• Any changes or concerns during your procedure will be addressed immediately with the appropriate interventions (versus if the dental provider was also operating there would inevitably be a longer delay to intervention).

 💊 Comfort